 In The Netherlands natural salt spray particles from the sea vary around 7 μ g/m3 along the West Coast until 3 μ g/m3 in the Eastern part of the country.
-So, since August 2005, dependent on the location from West to East a municipality may subtract 7 to 3 μ g/m3 from the measurements to reach the maximally 35 days exceeding the 50 μ g/m3 24-hour average.^b a http://www.rivm.nl/bibliotheek/rapporten/863001002.html http://www.vrom.nl/get.asp?file=Docs/milieu/200508 meetvoorschriftluchtkwaliteit2005.pdf.
+So, since August 2005, dependent on the location from West to East a municipality may subtract 7 to 3 μ g/m3 from the measurements to reach the maximally 35 days exceeding the 50 μ g/m3 24-hour average.^b

-If you subtract this harmless part of particulate matter, the European picture becomes less threatening (see Fig. 1009).^c
+If you subtract this harmless part of particulate matter, the European picture becomes less threatening (see Fig. 1018).^c